Holiday Closing

 A diagnosis of food allergy is life changing.
 It is important to have a complete assessment by a food allergy expert.
 An allergist is a physician who has received additional training in the field of allergy.

 Our providers at Allergy and Asthma Specialists of Greater Washington will recommend a testing approach to evaluate your or your child’s food allergies.
 This can include skin testing and blood testing.
-Skin testing involves injecting a small amount of food allergen into your skin.
+Skin testing involves placing a small amount of food allergen onto your skin.
 If you are allergic, you should develop a raised red bump right away at the test site.
 Sometimes a certain type of blood test may help in further examining a food allergy.
 Skin testing and certain blood tests are the only scientifically validated methods available to diagnose food allergies.

 How are food allergies treated?